mahilab/MECH488/README.md

+# MECH 488/588 Students

+See the [wiki](https://github.com/mahilab/MECH488/wiki) for instructions on the project

 # Pinout and Connections

 If you plan to use the `IPendulum` interface, you are expected to connect the myRIO to the Pendulum as follows: